 This subclause defines the procedure for establishing a shared key between a FILS capable STA and AP using public key.

 FILS public key authentication performs key establishment with a Diffie-Hellman exchange.

-Prior to beginning the exchange, the non-AP STA selects a finite cyclic group from the dot11RSNConfigDLCGroup table in which to perform the Diffie-Hellman exchange.
-It then generates a random nonce, generates an ephemeral private key, and uses the selected group’s scalar-op (see 11.3.4.1 (General)) with its private key to generate its ephemeral public key.
-It then constructs an Authentication frame (see 8.3.3.11 (Authentication frame format)) as follows:
+Prior to beginning the exchange, the non-AP STA:

+Selects a finite cyclic group from the dot11RSNConfigDLCGroup table in which to perform the Diffie-Hellman exchange.

+Generates a random nonce, generates an ephemeral private key, and uses the selected group’s scalar-op (see 11.3.4.1 (General)) with its private key to generate its ephemeral public key.

+Constructs an Authentication frame (see 8.3.3.11 (Authentication frame format)) as follows:

 The Authentication algorithm number shall be set to 4 and the Authentication transaction sequence number shall be set to one (1).